caelia/civet/README.md

 cav-templates
 =============

-An XML-based templating system intended for use with the soon-to-be blogging library Coq au Vin.
+An XML-based templating system intended for use with the soon-to-be-released blogging library Coq au Vin.

 Basic Concepts